 - Korean Film Collection

 Archival Collection on Democracy and Unification was originally collected by the Korea Church Coalition for Peace, Justice, and Reunification in Washington, D.C., from 1975 through early 1990s, and donated to University of California, Los Angeles in the summer of 1995.
 The collection is mostly about Korean human rights movements and democratic development during the 1970s and 1980s in the United States.
 Also, it contains information on how American religious and citizen groups participated in activities in Washington, D.C., and abroad to promote Korean democracy.
 The Korea Church Coalition for Peace, Justice, and Reunification (formerly named North American Coalition for Human Rights in Korea) was formed in 1975 during the Yushin period by concerned religious and human rights activists in the United States.
 According to the Coalition, the organization was the major voice which spoke out on behalf of victims of human rights abuses as well as supported efforts for democracy in Korea.
 The collection is now housed in the Department of Special Collections, the UCLA Library.
 Both the East Asian Library and the Dept. of Special Collections have a detailed finding aid for users to locate materials in this collection.
-Finding Aid of Archival Collection on Democracy and Unification in Korea is available here.
+Browse the Finding Aid to the Archival Collection on Democracy and Unification in Korea.

 In 2007, the UCLA East Asian Library was selected as a hub-library for Korean films by the Korean Film Council (KOFIC).
 More than 350 Korean DVDs were donated to the library by KOFIC and most of these are now available to UCLA library card holders.
-Use the library catalog to search or use the
+Use the library catalog to search or use the List of Korean language films at UCLA Library to browse by title.